HealthCatalyst/healthcareai-r/CONTRIBUTING.md

 ## Getting started with contributions

 - When your dev environment is set up, see [here](README.md#contributing) for the contribution workflow.
-- We try to adhere to [Hadley's R styleguide](http://adv-r.had.co.nz/Style.html)] when writing code together.
+- We try to adhere to [Hadley's R styleguide](http://adv-r.had.co.nz/Style.html) when writing code together.
+Overall:
+  - File names are like this: `cool-helpful-file.R`
+  - Function names are like this: `coolHelpfulFunction`
+  - Variable names are like this: `coolHelpfulVariable`
 - We try not introduce new package dependencies if we can avoid them.
 - Use :: when calling a function to show what namespace it comes from.
 For example: `healthcareai::findTrends()`.
 This makes debugging easier and prevents overloading.